edwardcallahan/conductr-ansible/README.md

 **This version of ConductR Ansible is compatible with ConductR's Master branch, currently 2.0.x.**
 For previous versions, use the corresponding branch, i.e. Conductr-Ansible 1.1.x branch for use with ConductR 1.1.x.

 ConductR can be deployed to a simple 'flat' topology or to a production style private/public topology.
-For those just getting started, trying it out or otherwise wanting the simple setup should use the flat approach.
+For those just getting started, evaluating or otherwise wanting the easier option should use the flat approach.
 Only if you want the segmentation of private agents should you use the 'private-agents' version of the playbooks.

 Use create-network-ec2.yml to setup a new VPC and create your cluster in the new VPC.
 You only need to provide your access keys and what region to execute in.
 The playbook outputs a vars file for use with the build-cluster-ec.yml.
+The username and password of 'commercial.properties' and the 'keypair' of generated vars file must be set prior to use.

 The playbook build-cluster-ec2.yml launches four nodes running both the core and the agent processes as well as a small template instance for imaging.
 Be certain to review and customize the vars file before building the cluster.